Bone Health

 Osteopenia

 Osteopenia is caused by a loss of bone minerals that leads to lower-than-normal bone density.
 Most often, osteopenia has no symptoms.
 The only way to know if you have this condition is to have a bone density test (DEXA scan).
-If you do learn that you have osteopenia, there are things you can do to stop it and possibly even reverse it (see the Physical Activity and Diet sections below).
+If you do learn that you have osteopenia, there are things you can do to stop it and possibly even reverse it (see the Physical Activity and Diet and Body Weight sections below).

 Osteopenia can lead to a more serious condition called osteoporosis (see below).
 Having osteopenia does not mean you will definitely develop osteoporosis, but it does mean that you are more likely to develop it.
 Although bone loss with osteopenia is generally less severe than with osteoporosis, it does indicate that bones are weaker and may be more likely to break.